 When growing leeks, the goal is to have a larger white (edible) part.
 You accomplish this by doing two things: planting transplants deeply and “hilling” the leeks as they grow.

 Hill leeks by mounding soil up around the stems to produce a larger white stem.
 Mulch deeply to blanch stems as well.

 Leeks have a shallow root system and do best with regular watering.

 - Water deeply after each application of fertilizer.

 - Between fertilizing, water leeks once the top inch or so of dirt is dry.

 - Yellow-tinged leaves are a sign of overwatering; cut back on water.

 6. Feed leeks regularly during the growing season

-Feed leeks again 3 weeks after planting with a high-nitrogen organic fertilizer (blood meal, manure, etc.).
-Continue to feed leeks about every 3 weeks during the growing season to encourage large leaves.
+Feed leeks about once a month during the growing season to encourage large leaves.
 Water well after each fertilizer application.

 7. Harvest leeks as needed